vertilia/text/README.md

      forms of the target language)
 4. translate new/updated messages in `.po` file
 5. compile text `.po` file into binary `.mo` file
-6. copy `.mo` file into your code, so that now gettext functions could use them to extract translations for their arguments
+6. copy `.mo` file into your code, so that now gettext functions (mentioned in 2.) could use them to extract translations for their arguments
-7. return to 2.
+7. go to 2.

 In `Text` we bypass phases 5. and 6. that process and handle compressed binary format to avoid complex operations at runtime, and compile `.po` files directly into `.php` classes, containing translated strings and plural forms rules for